-In addition, the government has continued to change the manner in which it purchases goods and services.
-We have noticed an increased emphasis on the use of low priced, technically acceptable proposal evaluations, which could challenge our ability to maintain value added differentiation to our solutions.
-Further, we have also seen a reduced rate of usage of time and materials and sole-source contracts along with a commitment to expand small business set asides.
+In addition, the government has continued to adjust the manner in which it purchases goods and services.
+We have seen a reduced rate of usage of time and materials and sole-source contracts along with a commitment to expand small business set asides.
 In addition, more scrutiny is being placed on the amount of fee bid on cost reimbursable type contracts.
 Pricing competition is taking on an increasing role in best value determinations with more detailed pricing oversight.

 Based on the above considerations, from an overall budget perspective it is likely that government discretionary spending will be constrained for several years to come.
-Although specific funding priorities are subject to change from year to year, we believe that our strategic business alignment around DoD and Veterans healthcare and logistics sustainment services allows us to remain well-placed to address what we consider are top national priority budget areas (along with cyberspace and intelligence).
+Although specific funding priorities are subject to change from year to year, we believe that our strategic business alignment around DoD and Veterans healthcare and logistics sustainment services allows us to remain well-placed to address what we consider to be top national priority budget areas (along with cyberspace and intelligence).
 We particularly benefit from the multi-year budgeting process unique to the Department of Veterans Affairs.
 As with other companies operating in the Federal government market, the possibility remains, however, that one or more of our targeted programs could be cut back or terminated as a result of the budget deficit negotiations.